Decorate your tree with these simple no-fuss Christmas tree decorating ideas inspired by Scandinavian decor.

 Scandinavian Style Decor is Simple & clutter free.

-This year, my Christmas decorating theme was inspired by the simplicity of Scandinavian hygge decor.
+This cozy Christmas decorating theme was inspired by the simplicity of Scandinavian hygge decor.
 I was drawn by the thoughtful touches that were cozy, relaxed, and clutter free.

 A few years ago, my husband and I moved from a relatively large historic farmhouse by the sea to a (dramatically) downsized townhouse.
 It took quite a bit of purging and lots of decisions, but we have no regrets in the housing department.
 We love our cozy little house – and the idea of “clutter free” is becoming more and more appealing to me!
 Our little tree is perched in the corner of our dining room – which is open to the living room as well.